 - Execute Statement executes the statement at the mouse pointer in the Enter SQL Statement box.
 The SQL statements can include bind variables and substitution variables of type VARCHAR2 (although in most cases, VARCHAR2 is automatically converted internally to NUMBER if necessary); a pop-up box is displayed for entering variable values. - Run Script executes all statements in the Enter SQL Statement box using the Script Runner.
-The SQL statements can include substitution variables (but not bind variables) of type VARCHAR2 (although in most cases, VARCHAR2 is automatically converted internally to NUMBER if necessary); a pop-up box is displayed for entering substitution variable values. - Commit writes any changes to the database, and ends the transaction; also clears any output in the Results and Script Output panes. - Rollback discards any changes without writing them to the database, and ends the transaction; also clears any output in the Results and Script Output panes. - Cancel stops the execution of any statements currently being executed. - SQL History displays a dialog box with information about SQL statements that you have executed.
-You can save statements to a file, or append to or overwrite statements on the worksheet (see Section 4.78, "SQL History List"). - Execute Explain Plan generates the execution plan for the statement (internally executing the EXPLAIN PLAN statement).
+The SQL statements can include substitution variables (but not bind variables) of type VARCHAR2 (although in most cases, VARCHAR2 is automatically converted internally to NUMBER if necessary); a pop-up box is displayed for entering substitution variable values. - Commit writes any changes to the database, and ends the transaction; also clears any output in the Results and Script Output panes. - Rollback discards any changes without writing them to the database, and ends the transaction; also clears any output in the Results and Script Output panes. - Cancel stops the execution of any statements currently being executed. - Monitor SQL Status (Oracle Database Release 11.1 and later only) calls the real-time SQL monitoring feature of Oracle Database, enabling you to monitor the performance of SQL statements while they are executing. - Execute Explain Plan generates the execution plan for the statement (internally executing the EXPLAIN PLAN statement).
 To see the execution plan, click the Explain tab.
 For more information, see Section 1.7.3, "Execution Plan". - Autotrace generates trace information for the statement.
 To see the execution plan, click the Autotrace tab.
 For more information, see Section 1.7.3, "Execution Plan". - Clear erases the statement or statements in the Enter SQL Statement box. - To the right of these icons is a drop-down list for changing the database connection to use with the worksheet.

-The right-click menu includes the preceding SQL Worksheet toolbar operations, plus the following operations:
+The context menu (right-click, or Shift+F10) includes the preceding SQL Worksheet toolbar operations, plus the following operations:

-- Open File opens a selected SQL script file in the Enter SQL Statement box. - Save File saves the contents of the Enter SQL Statement box to a file. - Print File prints the contents of the Enter SQL Statement box. - Cut, Copy, Paste, and Select All have the same meanings as for normal text editing operations. - Query Builder opens the Query Builder dialog box, where you can create a SELECT statement by dragging and dropping table and view names and by graphically specifying columns and other elements of the query. - Format SQL formats the SQL statement (capitalizing the names of statements, clauses, keywords, and so on). - Describe, if the name of a database object is completely selected, displays a window with tabs and information appropriate for that type of object (see Section 4.34, "Describe Object Window"). - Save Snippet opens the Save Snippet (User-Defined) dialog box with the selected text as the snippet text.
+- Print File prints the contents of the Enter SQL Statement box. - Cut, Copy, Paste, and Select All have the same meanings as for normal text editing operations. - Query Builder opens the Query Builder dialog box, where you can create a SELECT statement by dragging and dropping table and view names and by graphically specifying columns and other elements of the query. - Refactoring enables you to do the following on selected text: switch character case (to upper/lower/initcap), extract the sequence of PL/SQL statements to a procedure, or rename the local variable. - Format formats the SQL statement (capitalizing the names of statements, clauses, keywords, and so on). - Popup Describe, if the name of a database object is completely selected, displays a window with tabs and information appropriate for that type of object (see Section 4.55, "Describe Object Window"). - Save Snippet opens the Save Snippet (User-Defined) dialog box with the selected text as the snippet text.